simplesamlphp/simplesamlphp.github.io/support/samltracer_privacy.md

 -	leak local or user-specific information to websites or other applications (e.g. through native messaging)
 -	use native messaging
 -	store personal data from private browsing sessions; no information that identifies a user across browsing sessions or containers is made available to web content
--	add-on injecting advertising into web page content
+-	inject advertising into web page content
--	inclusion any cryptocurrency miners
+-	include any cryptocurrency miners
 -	modify web content or facilitate redirects to include affiliate promotion tags

 ## 6. Changes to this policy